ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Introduction

 The remainder of this paper is structured as follows.
-In Section~\ref{section:preliminaries} we give background on timed automata, statistical model checking, and architecture-based adaptation.
-Section~\ref{section:overview} presents ActivFORMS that comprises four stages: model and verify feedback loop, deploy feedback loop model, runtime verification and decision making, and evolution of adaptation goals and feedback loop models.
-We use a simple service-based system to illustrate the different stages of ActivFORMS.
-Section~\ref{section:iot} introduces an IoT application that we use to illustrate a tool-supported instance of ActivFORMS presented in Section~\ref{section:instance}, and to evaluate the ActivFORMS approach in Section~\ref{section:evaluation}.
-Section~\ref{section:related-work} discusses related approaches to self-adaptation and positions ActivFORMS in this landscape.
-Finally, we draw conclusions and outline directions for future research in Section~\ref{section:conclusions}.
+In Section~\ref{section:preliminaries} we give background on architecture-based adaptation, timed automata, and statistical model checking, and we introduce the IoT application.
+Section~\ref{section:overview} gives a high-level overview of ActivFORMS with its four stages.
+Sections~\ref{section:stage_I} to \ref{section:stage_IV} zoom in on these stages one by one.
+In Section~\ref{section:evaluation}, we present the evaluation results.
+Section~\ref{section:related-work} discusses related approaches and summarizes initial efforts on which this paper leverages.
+Finally, we draw conclusions and outline opportunities for future research in Section~\ref{section:conclusions}.